Control of reactive collisions by quantum interference

-In the case of cold collisions, scattering rates are periodic when the close-range potential is modified and a new bound state is added to the interparticle potential.
-This will ``tune'' the Fabry-Perot interferometer over one full spectral range and take the scattering length $a$ over its full range between $\pm\infty$.
-Following Ref.~\cite{PJ}, we define the normalized scattering length $s=a/\bar{a}$, where $\bar{a} = 0.47799\cdot r_{6}$ is the mean scattering length \cite{mean_scatt_length}.
-If we substitute $\cos{\phi}=1-2/(1+(1-s)^2)$, we obtain $C(y,s)=y (1+(1-s)^2)/(1+y^2(1-s)^2)$.
-This expression exactly reproduces the results of the quantum-defect model used in Ref.~\cite{PJ} for the imaginary part of the scattering length, $\beta = \bar{a} C(y, s)$ which is proportional to the zero-temperature loss rate constant.
-Refs.~\cite{PJ,PJ2,cong_qdt} already pointed out that their results can be interpreted as an interference effect of multiple reflections between short and long range.
+In the case of cold collisions, scattering rates are periodic when the close-range potential is modified and new bound states are added to the interparticle potential.
+Each new bound state results in a resonance and ``tunes'' the Fabry-Perot interferometer over one full spectral range with the scattering length $a$ varying by $\pm\infty$.
+In accordance with \cite{PJ}, we defined the normalized scattering length $s=a/\bar{a}$, where $\bar{a} = 0.47799\cdot r_{6}$ the mean scattering length \cite{mean_scatt_length}.
+If we substitute $\cos{\phi}=1-2/(1+(1-s)^2)$\cite{note0}, we obtain $C(y,s)=y (1+(1-s)^2)/(1+y^2(1-s)^2)$.
+This expression exactly reproduces the results of the quantum-defect model used in \cite{PJ} for the imaginary part of the scattering length, $\beta = \bar{a} C(y, s)$ which is proportional to the zero-temperature loss-rate coefficient.
+Previous studies \cite{PJ,PJ2,cong_qdt} already pointed out that their results can be interpreted as an interference effect of multiple reflections between short and long range.
 The relation between the phase shift $\phi$ and the parameter $s$ exactly reflects how a short-range phase shift modifies the scattering length \cite{PJ2}.